-Sesame Tea Cookies (Dasik 茶食)
+Sesame Tea Cookies (Dasik 茶食) RECIPE

 These elegant melt-in-your-mouth sweet treats date back to the 17th century when the Korean royalty enjoyed them with tea as a Korean New Year food.
 Vegan and gluten-free, these dainty cookies are made of finely ground sesame seeds and sweetened with honey syrup.
 Different colors can be made using black and white sesame seeds and green tea powder.
 Unlike normal cookies, they do not require any baking!

-Sweet Rice Dessert (Yaksik)
+Sweet Rice Dessert (Yaksik) RECIPE

 Here’s a dessert that not only satisfies your sweet tooth but is also good for your health!
 Yaksik is made with ingredients that are traditionally considered medicinal, such as anti-aging jujube and vitamin-rich chestnut.
 Sweet rice is very easy on the stomach, making this sweet ending not too heavy after a big holiday meal.

-Cinnamon Ginger Punch (Sujeonggwa 수정과)
+Cinnamon Ginger Punch (Sujeonggwa 수정과) RECIPE

 This popular dessert drink is really easy to make and can be served warm or cold.
 I like to freeze it to create a refreshing slushy texture!
-The sweet warmth of cinnamon and spiciness of ginger come together nicely to create a soothing drink that is also believed to help with digestion.
+The sweet warmth of cinnamon and the spiciness of ginger come together nicely to create a soothing drink that is also believed to help with digestion.
 If you are not a big cinnamon or ginger fan, you may want to make the other very popular dessert Sweet Rice Punch drink called Sikhye.

-Honey Pastry (Yakgwa/Yakwa 약과)
+Honey Pastry (Yakgwa/Yakwa 약과) RECIPE